maria-ines-silva/my_portfolio/README.md

 **BLIZ - Interactions between society, land use, ecosystem services and biodiversity in Bavaria until 2100 | 2024-Present**
 - Focus Area: Data Visualization, Biodiversity Modeling & Sensitivity Analysis
-- Subproject 2: Biodiversity Tipping Points in Climate and Land Use Change, funded by the climate research network Bayklif, an initiative of the Bavarian State Ministry of Science and the Arts.
+- [Subproject 2: Biodiversity Tipping Points in Climate and Land Use Change](https://bayklif-bliz.de/sub-projects/sub-project-2-biodiversity-tipping-points-in-climate-and-land-use-change/), funded by the climate research network [Bayklif](https://www.bayklif.de/), an initiative of the Bavarian State Ministry of Science and the Arts.
 - Data visualization for species distribution model outputs (MetaRange) using R
 - Conducted spatial data manipulation, created population- and individual-level plots, and performed sensitivity analyses.
 Proficient in the ggplot and raster packages for high-quality visualization and analysis

+Check our scripts and data in the [github repository](https://github.com/andrepsilvadev/GermanGrasslandPlants)

 **TUNAPRINT: The tuna behind the can | 2022-2023**
 - Focus Area: Marine Genetics & Science Communication